chapmancbVCU/chappy-php-starter/docs/uploads.md

 public function editAction(): void {
     $user = AuthService::currentUser();
     if(!$user) {
-        flashMessage('danger', 'You do not have permission to edit this user.');
+        flashMessage(Session::DANGER, 'You do not have permission to edit this user.');
         redirect('');
     }